NicoleLarochelle/SOC-Lab/README.md

 ## Introduction

-Lab Objective: Deploying Azure Sentinel with a Honeypot for Threat Visualization
+Deploying Azure Sentinel with a Honeypot for Threat Visualization

-In this lab, we will deploy Microsoft Sentinel—a cloud-native SIEM solution—and connect it to a live virtual machine (VM) configured as a honeypot.
-The VM will be exposed to the internet to attract and log real-time cyberattacks, primarily RDP brute-force attempts from global threat actors.

-We will enhance Sentinel's capabilities by using a custom PowerShell script to perform geolocation lookups on the source IP addresses of these attacks.
-The resulting data will be visualized using Sentinel’s built-in world map, enabling us to track the geographic distribution and frequency of incoming threats.
+A SIEM (Security Information and Event Management) system is a security solution that enables organizations to detect, analyze, and respond to potential threats before they impact business operations.
+It works by collecting and correlating event log data from various sources across a network, such as firewalls, intrusion detection/prevention systems (IDS/IPS), and identity management tools.
+This centralized visibility allows security professionals to monitor, prioritize, and remediate threats in real time.

+A honeypot is a deliberately vulnerable system designed to attract and study malicious activity within a safe, controlled environment.
+It serves as a valuable tool for analyzing attacker behavior, identifying new threat vectors, and enhancing cybersecurity strategies.

-This lab leverages the 30-day free trial of Microsoft Sentinel, making it an accessible and practical option for learning real-world SIEM implementation and threat monitoring techniques.
-In this lab we will be following a tutorial by <a href="https://www.youtube.com/@JoshMadakor">Josh Madakor</a>
+This project leverages the 30-day free trial of Microsoft Sentinel, making it an accessible and practical option for learning real-world SIEM implementation and threat monitoring techniques.
+In this project we will be following a tutorial by <a href="https://www.youtube.com/@JoshMadakor">Josh Madakor</a>

-<h2>Description</h2>
+<h2>Project Overview</h2>
+<b>This demo showcases the use of Azure Sentinel (SIEM) integrated with a live Windows VM honeypot to monitor and analyze real-time RDP brute-force attacks from around the globe.

+🛠 What It Does

-<b>The PowerShell script in this repository parses Windows Event Logs for failed RDP login attempts and queries a third-party API to retrieve geolocation data for the source IP addresses.
+Parses Windows Event Logs for failed RDP login attempts

+Uses a PowerShell script to extract attacker IP addresses

+Queries a third-party API to retrieve geolocation data

+Plots attack sources on an Azure Sentinel map dashboard

+🌐 Why It Matters

+This project provides hands-on experience with threat detection, log analysis, and real-time SIEM data visualization using cloud-native tools.
 </b>
 <br />
 <br />